brooklynrail/brooklynrail-platform/content/events/2020/12/curatorial-activism-part-2.md

       - text: AWARE
         url: https://awarewomenartists.com/en/a_propos/
   - person: daria-khan
-    event_bio: Daria Khan is a founder and curator of Mimosa House, an independent non-profit gallery space in London dedicated to supporting artistic experimentation and collaboration among intergenerational women and queer artists.
-Her recent projects include exhibitions at Austrian Cultural Forum, London; MAST Foundation, Bologna; the 5th Moscow Biennial, Moscow;
+    event_bio: Daria Khan is the curator of Mimosa House, an independent non-profit art institution that she founded in 2017 in London.
+Dedicated to artistic experimentation and collaboration, Mimosa House supports dialogue between intergenerational women and queer artists.
+Daria’s recent curatorial projects include _Tender Touches_, Austrian Cultural Forum, London;
+      _Mechanisms of Happiness_ at Photographers Gallery, London; _Levitate_ at
-      and Photographers Gallery, London.
-Khan was a curator in residence at MuseumsQuartier, Vienna; and a participant of the EUNIC program at the Palais de Tokyo, Paris.
-Khan graduated with an MA in Curating Contemporary Art at the Royal College of Art in 2013.
+      Freiraum 21 International, MuseumsQuartier Vienna; the Public Programme of the 5th Moscow Biennial, Moscow.
+Daria was a curator in residency at the MuseumsQuartier, Vienna and a participant of EUNIC programme at the Palais de Tokyo, Paris.
+Daria participated in various talks and conferences, including Oxford University (Christ Church), School of the Art Institute of Chicago and Centre Pompidou.
+She received her MA in Curating Contemporary Art from the Royal College of Art, London, and is currently undertaking the MPhil/PhD Art Programme at Goldsmiths University, London.
     related_links:
       - url: https://www.mimosahouse.co.uk
         text: Mimosa House